Reducing Path Dependency in Options PnL

 The profit and loss of an options trading strategy can be path-dependent, meaning that interim price movements, not just the final outcome, significantly influence profits and losses due to factors like dynamic hedging, early exercise risk, and volatility shifts.

-A well-known example is the PnL of a delta-hedged option position, where the outcome depends on the path.
+A well-known example is the PnL of a delta-hedged option position, where the outcome depends on the price path of the underlying.
 Even if we estimate the realized volatility correctly, we still cannot determine the exact profit or loss, because the PnL is path-dependent.

 How can we reduce this path dependency?